xbanks/kirkshoop.github.io/_posts/2015-08-04-rxcpp_-_moderncpp_events_as_observables.md

         .map(&PositionOf);
 ```

-actually adding a new visual to the collection just involves combining the adds and visuals streams and calling AddVisual.
+Actually adding a new visual to the collection just involves combining the adds and visuals streams and calling AddVisual.

-The `subscribe()` is required, without it there is no subscription to adds or visuals so no calls to combin_latest will occur.
+The `subscribe()` is required, without it there is no subscription to adds or visuals so no calls to combine_latest will occur.

 ```cpp
     // adds visuals